In the world of German-language literature, thrilling crime fiction books or Kriminalromane have been particularly beloved for decades.

 In “Selige Witwen”, Maja makes friends with Kathrin, who bond over their terrible experiences with men, and set out together to retrieve Kathrin’s personal belongings from her cruel and shady husband, Erik, who she lives apart from.

-Whilst doing so, they decide to steal some of his paintings, which turn out to be highly valuable, and this is when shit hits the fan.
-Erik knows what they’ve done and is onto them, along with his trusted pal - sadistic brother operator, Sven Hilter.
+Whilst doing so, they decide to steal some of his paintings, which turn out to be highly valuable, and this is when things go sideways.
+Erik knows what they’ve done and is on to them, along with his sadistic right-hand man, Sven Hilter.

 As the women dive headfirst into a world of corruption and life-threatening danger, they make sure to protect each other and plot a double murder to ensure their safety.